PoggeyWinter/fams-docs/docs/model/Pipe.md

 ### destinationPressure()

-A pipe's `out pressure` is calculated based on its physical properties and the properties of the fluid.
+A pipe's `pressure.out` is calculated based on its physical properties and the properties of the fluid.
 This is used to set the pressure at the destination node.

 ```js
 destinationPressure(): number {